- High performance classic motorcycle engines such as Manx Nortons

 £88.00 – £600.00 Ex VAT

-R 6SR is a leaded racing fuel designed for performance engine applications that need high quality and high octane fuel.
-While specially made for engines needing lead to lubricate the valves and valve seats.
-Also provides protection against knock up to compression ratios as high as 13:1.
+R 6SR is a leaded racing fuel designed for performance engine applications that need leaded high quality and high octane fuel.
+It is specifically designed for engines needing lead to lubricate the valves and valve seats.
+Also provides protection against detonation up to compression ratios as high as 13:1 in engines with cast iron heads and blocks.
+The compression ratios can be higher in all aluminium or iron blocks with aluminium heads.
 No special set up is required, but for best results tuning is advised.
 Available in 25 and 200 litre drums.

 All hazardous goods orders received before 12pm will be guaranteed to be dispatched the same day (depending on stock) and sent via a freight company that provides a standard 3 day signed delivery service*.
 For an additional cost, the option of a next day service is available throughout the majority of the UK.
 However, we cannot accept responsibility for orders that may be delayed in transit.
 Due to their hazardous nature, all fuel orders must be signed for on delivery.
 All routine deliveries are made during Monday to Friday.
 Some routes may be subject to ta longer delivery timescales.